 And employers benefit from the service, too.
-Staff have greater financial security, which breeds loyalty, and employers trying to fill overtime shifts.
-This is because employers can elect to give workers access to that pay as soon as their shift is over — thereby re-establishing the link between work and reward.
+Staff have greater financial security, which breeds loyalty, and employers are better able to fill overtime shifts, because they can elect to give workers access to that pay as soon as their shift is over — thereby re-establishing the link between work and reward.
 In fact, research shows that shift workers choose to work 22% more hours on average once enrolled in Wagestream.

 Wagestream is also a supporter of Finance For Good — a collective of fintech services firms committed to improving the financial wellbeing of everyday people.